The Memphis Sound

 National Civil Rights Museum.
 Housed in the historic Lorraine Motel, An immersion of the civil rights struggle . . . the site of Dr. Martin Luther King, Jr.’s assassination.

 Stax Museum of American Soul Music.
 Interactive exhibits, films, artifacts, and Isaac Hayes' gold-plated, peacock blue Superfly Cadillac Eldorado.

 LeMoyne-Owen College.
 A four-year liberal arts college in the historic Soulsville district and Memphis’ only historically black college.

 The Historic Mason Temple.
 Where Dr. King gave his famous and last speech, I've Been to the Mountain Top.
 He was assassinated on the next day.

 Upon stopping at the I Am A Man Plaza we were fortunate to have an inside visit to the Clayborn Temple, an organizing location for the 1968 Memphis sanitation strike.

 Other historic landmarks on our tour included the Blues Hall of Fame Museum, the Mississippi River, Auction Square, Cotton Row, and historic neighborhood sites.

 The Adventure Continues

-For the next several days our adventure continued with other major attractions independently and/or as a guided group.
-We visited to several hotels in Memphis suitable for individuals and groups.
+For the next several days our adventure continued with other major attractions.
+We visited to several hotels in Memphis suitable for groups and individuals.

 Beale Street Landing.
 At the foot of Beale Street is the home to the American Queen Steamboat Company and Memphis Riverboats.